 9. You Have to Adapt to New Situations all the Time

-If you are a person who likes having a daily routine, sleeping in his own bed and meeting friends regularly, the digital nomad life might become a bit stressful for you.
+If you are a person who likes having a daily routine, sleeping in your own bed, and meeting friends regularly, the digital nomad life might become a bit stressful for you.
 Even if you only move countries every 3, 6, or 10 months you will have to get used to new environments all the time.

 Finding a new place to live, making friends, finding markets and grocery stores, finding your new favorite bar or restaurant, good coworking spaces, getting used to the new climate or local characteristics – these are the things you will have to deal with every couple of months.

 I absolutely agree that these are only small issues, no big deal for most people.
 But after doing so for 2, 4, or 7 years in a row you might get a bit exhausted and look for more stability.
 That’s why many digital nomads prefer to stay in one place for an extended period of time (Note: While this is a great solution, it is often not too easy because of visa restrictions).

 10. Constant Planning & Organizing

 Yes, traveling is great fun and you get to see so many amazing places and meet interesting people.
 But if you travel a lot you will also spend a lot of time organizing those trips.